LostInDebugging/Dungeonmania-Refactoring/Pair_Blog.md

     10. for CO_AND, check that another conductor does not change the start tick of an already active conductor (and hence does not turn off the CO_AND entity)

-- Logic functionality check (for each test, we test OR, AND, XOR and CO_AND too)
     1. Check that light bulb activates next to activated switch
-    2. Check that bomb activates next to activated switch
+    2. Check that logical bomb activates next to activated switch
     3. Check that Switch door activates next to activated switch
     5. Check that current does not propagate through inactive switches, i.e. s -> is -> e, where s, is and e are switch, inactive switch and logical entity respectively, should not let e be activated.
     6. Check that Logical entities activate next to activated wire
     7. Check that wire propagates current when next to active switch
-    8. Check that non logical bombs do not interact with active conductors
     9. Check that if there are multiple switches powering a logic entity, then turning one off does not deactivate the logic entity.